AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. To include [!DNL Google Pay] as a payment option with Braintree, set **[!UICONTROL Enable GooglePay Through Braintree]** to `Yes`.

+1. If you want the ability to store customer information securely, so customers don't have to reenter it each time they make a purchase via Google Pay, set **[!UICONTROL Enable Vault for GooglePay]** to `Yes`.

 1. Set **[!UICONTROL Payment Action]** to one of the following:

     - `Authorize Only` - Approves the purchase and puts a hold on the funds.
 The amount is not withdrawn from the customer's bank account until the sale is _captured_ by the merchant.